This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 The Logitech MX Anywhere 3S brings MX Master-level silence and the MagSpeed scroll wheel to a compact form factor that works on any surface and fits in a jacket pocket.
 Silent clicks at 20 dB, MagSpeed electromagnetic scroll wheel, Logi Bolt plus Bluetooth, and 6 programmable buttons — all in a mouse roughly 60% the size of the MX Master 3S.

 For home office workers who split time between a primary desk and a laptop used in other locations — kitchen table, couch, coffee shop — the MX Anywhere 3S is the mouse that covers both contexts silently without compromise.
-The compact size suits small to medium hands as a primary mouse and works for larger hands as a travel option.
+The MagSpeed wheel in this compact body is the same mechanism as the full-size MX Master — the scroll speed and free-spinning behavior are identical.

-4. Lenovo 600 Bluetooth Silent Mouse — Best for Multi-Platform Office Use (~$25-30)
+4. Lenovo 600 Bluetooth Silent Mouse — Best for Multi-Platform (~$25-30)

-The specific scenario where the Lenovo 600 wins: a professional who uses a work laptop (Windows) and personal laptop (Mac) and wants one silent Bluetooth mouse that switches between them without carrying a USB dongle.
-Two-device Bluetooth pairing covers this with a single button toggle.
+At $25-30, it undercuts the M330 slightly while adding the Bluetooth dongle-free connectivity that the M330 lacks.
+The blue optical sensor tracks on virtually any surface.
+Battery life runs approximately 12 months on a single AA battery.
+The specific scenario where the Lenovo 600 wins: a professional who uses a work laptop (Windows) and personal laptop (Mac) and wants one silent Bluetooth mouse that switches between them with a single button toggle.

-5. Anker 2.4G Wireless Vertical Silent Mouse — Best Silent Ergonomic Option (~$35-40)
+5. Anker Vertical Silent Mouse — Best Silent Ergonomic Option (~$30-35)

 The Anker 2.4G Wireless Vertical Silent Mouse combines the vertical ergonomic angle that reduces forearm pronation with silent click technology — a combination that most ergonomic mice don’t offer.
 If wrist or forearm fatigue is your primary concern alongside mouse noise, this is the only product on this list that addresses both simultaneously.

 The vertical 57-degree angle holds your hand in a natural handshake position rather than the pronated flat position of standard mice, reducing the muscle load that causes end-of-day wrist fatigue.
-The silent switches bring click noise down to approximately 30 dB — quieter than standard, effective for most office environments, though not as silent as Logitech’s SilentTouch implementation.
+At $30-35, it’s a low-risk way to test whether vertical ergonomics help your wrist while also solving the office noise problem.
+The silent implementation reaches approximately 30 dB — quieter than standard, effective for most office environments, though not as refined as Logitech’s SilentTouch.

 Comparison Table